epfl-ada/ada-2022-project-utopiansky2022/README.md

 ## Research Questions
 The following questions do not comprise an exhaustive list, but are fundamental to study gender representation in movies.
 They serve to scope, inspire, and guide the analysis.

-* What is the prevalence of m/f characters?
+* What is the prevalence of male and female characters?
-* Is there a discrepency in age between m/f characters? are senior women under-represented?
+* Is there a discrepancy in age between male and female characters?
 * How can we differentiate between depictions of male and female characters?
     + How do they act?
-How do others act unto them?
+How do others act onto them?
     + How are they described?
-    + What set of roles and professions do they occupy?
-* Are women frequently less complex characters?
-Are women underrepresented?
 * Can we extract archetypes / stereotypes across genders through lexical analysis?
-* Do all of the aforementioned questions show an evolution over time?
+* Do the aforementioned questions show an evolution over time?
 Do they show discernable differences across geographies?

 ## Proposed additional datasets